Biostatistics and Analysis

 ORISE supports ongoing programs involving medical surveillance of workers and other populations, as well as occupational epidemiology and research.
 ORISE also performs special analyses of health conditions and specific groups of workers, as required by the U.S. Department of Energy.

 To ensure credibility and accuracy, all analyses are preceded by rigorous and thorough data collection, data cleaning and verification, and state-of-the-art data management processes.
 ORISE’s approach utilizes accepted and proven statistical processes, and when appropriate, adapts methods for novel applications.
-Results of analyses and interpretations of data findings are disseminated through clear and engaging reports, presentations, or online dashboards.
+Results of analyses and interpretations of data findings are disseminated through clear andengaging reports, publications, presentations, or online dashboards as befits the target audience.

 The experts at ORISE possess a range of capabilities essential for appropriate statistical analyses, including: